filecoin-project/specs/content/systems/filecoin_blockchain/storage_power_consensus/_index.md

 - The [sector_sealer](sealing) as SealSeeds to bind sector commitments to a given subchain.
 - The [post_generator](poster) as PoStChallenges to prove sectors remain committed as of a given block.
-- The Storage Power subsystem as randomness in [leader_election](election_post) to determine their eligibility to mine a block.
+- The Storage Power subsystem as randomness in [Secret Leader Election](expected_consensus#secret-leader-election) to determine how often a miner is chosen to mine a new block.

 This randomness may be drawn from various Filecoin chain epochs by the respective protocols that use them according to their security requirements.